 Richard A. Bayer joined the Company in May 1994, and has been General Counsel and Secretary of the Company since July 28, 1994 and an Executive Vice President of the Company since December 1998.
 From 1983 to 1994, Mr. Bayer was an attorney with the law firm of O'Melveny & Myers LLP.
 From 1972 to 1983, Mr. Bayer held various professional positions at the University of California, San Diego, including Resident Dean of Revelle College and Associate Dean of Students.
+Mr. Bayer is a member of the Board of Directors of the Independent Colleges of Southern California, Inc., a 501(c)(3) tax-exempt charitable organization.

 David J. Contis has been employed by the Company since May 1997, and currently serves as its Executive Vice President and Chief Operating Officer.
 Prior to joining the Company, Mr. Contis was employed from January 1980 to May 1997 by various affiliates of Equity Group Investments Inc., a diversified holding company for the real estate and corporate investments of Mr. Samuel Zell.
 From 1987 to 1997, Mr. Contis was employed in various capacities by Equity Properties & Development L.P., a subsidiary of Equity Group Investments Inc. Equity Properties & Development L.P. owned and managed a portfolio of 38 retail properties, aggregating 20 million square feet.
-In 1992, Mr. Contis was named Vice Chairman, Executive Vice President and Chief Operating Officer of Equity Properties & Development L.P.
+In 1992, Mr. Contis was named Vice Chairman, Executive Vice President and Chief Operating Officer of Equity

+Properties & Development L.P.
 Mr. Contis is a member of the Board of Directors, Compensation Committee and Audit Committee of Dundee Realty Corp., Toronto, Canada.
 Mr. Contis is also an attorney.
 Mr. Contis is a Trustee of the International Council of Shopping Centers.